Statement

 In the past, it was normal for all vaccines to be boosted every year; however, more recent evidence has shown that the duration of immunity following vaccination for some diseases is significantly longer than this, and the data sheets for many vaccines have now been amended to take account of this.

-For the majority of UK authorised dog vaccines, the re-vaccination interval for the core vaccines (canine distemper, canine parvovirus and canine hepatitis) is at least every 3 years.
+For the majority of UK authorised dog vaccines, the re-vaccination interval for the majority of the core vaccines (canine distemper, canine parvovirus and canine hepatitis) is at least every 3 years.
 These authorised re-vaccination schedules are in accordance with the WSAVA Guidelines which state ‘not more often than every 3 years’.
 However, vaccinations against leptospirosis and kennel cough require annual boosters.

 The situation in cats is slightly more complicated because, although there is evidence of 3-year duration of immunity for feline enteritis and cat flu, the data sheet recommendations vary significantly between different vaccines.